Menu

 Mar 15, 2012

-Older drivers will have an opportunity to learn how to be safer in their automobiles when SUNY Downstate Medical Center holds a CarFit Event Sunday, April 22, 2012.
+Older drivers will have an opportunity to learn how to be safer in their automobiles when SUNY Downstate Health Sciences University holds a CarFit Event Sunday, April 22, 2012.
 CarFit is an educational program that helps older drivers to check how well their vehicles “fit” them.
 It also links older drivers with information on local community resources that may help them stay healthy and continue to drive for as long as safely possible.
 According to CarFit, helping “fit” an individual to his or her car “greatly increases not only the driver’s safety but also the safety of others.”

 Older drivers are often the safest drivers in that they are more likely to wear their seatbelts, and less likely to speed.
 However, older drivers are more likely to be injured when a crash does occur due to the greater fragility of their aging bodies.
 Driver safety programs improve adult driver safety by addressing cognitive abilities and skills, but older drivers can also improve their safety by ensuring their cars are properly adjusted for them.
 A proper fit in one's car can greatly increase not only the driver's safety but also the safety of others.